 Testosterone plays a role in several body functions, including hair production.
 Balding is a natural part of aging for many men.
 While there is an inherited component to balding, men with low T may experience a loss of body and facial hair, as well.

-Because testosterone plays a role in building muscle, men with low T might notice a decrease in muscle mass.
-Studies have shown testosterone affects muscle mass, but not necessarily strength or function.
+Because testosterone plays a role in building muscle, men with low T might notice a decrease in muscle mass. have shown testosterone affects muscle mass, but not necessarily strength or function.

 Men with low T may also experience increases in body fat.
 In particular, they sometimes develop gynecomastia, or enlarged breast tissue.
 This effect is believed to occur due to an imbalance between testosterone and estrogen within men.